arrow

 What are the graduate prospects?

-The compact campus next to Victoria Park, a mile south of the city centre, is in the second phase of a £500 million modernisation project.
-The imposing Georgian architecture of the Fielding Johnson Building, where the Law School is based, contrasts with modern academic and residential blocks.
+The compact campus, located a mile south of the city centre, is in the second phase of a £500 million modernisation project.
+The Georgian architecture of the Fielding Johnson Building contrasts with modern academic and residential blocks.
+At the Brookfield satellite campus, the School of Business has lecture theatres and a trading room.
+International students based at the Global Study Centre nearby have access to the full range of campus facilities.

 What about student accommodation at the University of Leicester?